AdobeDocs/journeys.en/help/using/release-notes/documentation-updates.md

 * Added information on how to sort and choose the columns to display in the segments list.
 [Read more](../building-journeys/segment-qualification-events.md)
 * Added information on how to copy a segment's name and ID after it has been selected.
 [Read more](../building-journeys/segment-qualification-events.md)
-* Occurrences of Experience Platform have been harmonized accross the different pages.
+* Occurrences of Experience Platform have been harmonized across the different pages.

 ## July 2020 {#july-2020}

 * Added a link to a new tutorial video on step events reporting to Adobe Experience Platform.
 [Read more](../building-journeys/sharing-overview.md)
 * The events activities section has been reorganized into dedicated sub-sections for each type of events.
 [Read more](../building-journeys/event-activities.md)
-* Added best practices to avoid overload with segment qualfication.
+* Added best practices to avoid overload with segment qualification.
 [Read more](../building-journeys/segment-qualification-events.md#speed-segment-qualification)
 * Added a note to explain how to make a journey continue after an error in an action or a condition.
 [Read more](../about/troubleshooting.md#section_h3q_kqk_fhb)
 * Added a new section on the Alpha features that are tested among a limited set of customers.
 * Added a new section on the integration with Intelligent Services.
 [Read more](../ai-services/ai-services-overview.md)